-Although the existence of the Sonja Haynes Stone Center for Black Culture and History would suggest that the answer to the question might be yes, the history of the University’s resistance to the power of the BCC movement supplies a different answer and confirms the institution’s deep anti-Blackness.
-The Stone Center, as the final institutionally-recognized counter-space created by Black students, faced similar discrimination through anti-Black policies as prior Black counter-spaces, including Upendo Lounge and the Fishbowl.
+Although the existence of the Sonja Haynes Stone Center for Black Culture and History would suggest that the answer might be yes, the history of the University’s resistance to the power of the BCC movement supplies a different answer and confirms the institution’s deep anti-Blackness.
+The Stone Center, as the final institutionally-recognized counter-space created by Black students, faced discrimination through anti-Black policies as had prior Black counter-spaces, including Upendo Lounge and the Fishbowl.
 This essay argues that as a result of institutional actions taken to diminish the potential for the Stone Center to serve as a space which supported Black culture against the University’s white supremacy, the Stone Center was never able to be included within the mainstream of the University’s dominant culture.
-But the BCC movement, led by Black students and supported by non-Black students and array of staff and faculty, forced the University’s leadership to determine whether a distinct building and center devoted to the study of Black culture could be incorporated into the white hegemony of the institutional and campus landscapes, ultimately exposing the institution’s anti-Black policies and laying the foundation for future acts of space contestation.
+But the BCC movement, led by Black students and supported by non-Black students and an array of staff and faculty, forced the University’s leadership to determine whether a distinct building and center devoted to the study of Black culture could be incorporated into the white hegemony of the institutional and campus landscapes, ultimately exposing the institution’s anti-Black policies and laying the foundation for future acts of space contestation.

 Laying the Foundation for the BCC Movement